dezordi/ViralFlow/README.rst

 ViralFlow
 =========

-This repository contains a set of scripts to performs a reference guided genome assembly of SARS-CoV-2.
+This repository contains the code  of Viralflow, a workflow to performs a reference guided genome assembly of SARS-CoV-2.
 Python scripts were developed based on the wuhan SARS-CoV-2 reference genome NC_045512.2.
 The workflow was developed to work with Illumina paired-end reads.
 Tests with other technologies should be performed.

 If you use this workflow for academic purposes, please cite: `ViralFlow: an automated workflow for SARS-CoV-2 genome assembly, lineage assignment, mutations and intrahost variants detection <https://www.medrxiv.org/content/10.1101/2021.10.01.21264424v1>`_.